redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 Since `put` and `call` return plain objects, we can reuse the same functions in our test code.
-And to test the logic of `incrementAsync`, we simply iterate over the generator and doing `deepEqual` tests on its values.
+And to test the logic of `incrementAsync`, we simply iterate over the generator and do `deepEqual` tests on its values.

 In order to run the above test, type
 ```